KristianNelson/KristianNelson.github.io/bloededam/bloededameproject.md

 ![](dems.png)

 I then took the DEM created immediately after the dam was breached and subtracted the Octover DEM from it.
-This produced a DEM of differnece which shows the elevation difference between the two models.
+This produced a DEM of difference which shows the elevation difference between the two models.
 This map is below

 ![](demofdiff.png)